Runner contract

-The contract between Homeboy core and extension runner scripts: what capabilities exist, what env vars flow in, what sidecar files extensions are expected to write, and what exit codes mean.
+The contract between Homeboy core and runner scripts: what capabilities exist, what env vars flow in, what sidecar files scripts are expected to write, and what exit codes mean.

 This is the authoritative reference for extension authors wiring a new runner and for core maintainers improving the cross-extension surface.